-The realisation that you have a baby on the way is overwhelming enough, let alone the idea of having two or more.
+The realisation that you have a baby on the way is overwhelming enough, let alone the idea of having multiples.
 Finding out that you’re expecting twins, triplets, or more babies is the ultimate bombshell.
 It’s an incredible blessing that is often followed by a big wave of shock.
 Your initial response of “Wow we’re not just having one baby” can quickly turn into thoughts of “How are we going to cope?”

 Not to worry though, you’re certainly not alone.
 These confused feelings are what all expecting parents of multiples go through.
 Life with multiple babies requires a lot of planning.
 Sure, it’s hard work, but once you get into a good routine, things will start to get easier.

 We’ve put together this short guide to help all expecting mums and dads of multiples prepare for a new and exciting world with their babies.

 Accept that you’re not a superhero and let go a little bit.
 Even new parents with only one baby need help.
 Not only will it take some pressure off of you, but it will also make your overall experience of being new parents more enjoyable.
 Sure, all mama’s have superhuman powers, but it’s important to avoid feeling unsupported or overwhelmed.
 If someone offers their help, there is absolutely no shame in saying yes.

 Reach out to family, friends, and neighbours for support.
 You may even be surprised at how willing people are to cuddle, feed, or play with babies.
 You could ask them to bring you a home-cooked meal or even do a bit of shopping for you.

 Physically, recovering from a multiple birth (whether it was vaginal or C-section) is a lot like recovering from a single birth – only more intense.
 With a multiple pregnancy, the chance of needing a c-section is increased, and this isn’t an operation to be taken lightly.
 You might be sore in several places, and you need to take time to rest in order to recover.